apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 interceptors         --           Space-separated list of interceptors interceptors.* compression-type     none         This can be "none" or "deflate".
-The compression-type must match the compression-type of matching AvroSource keystore             --           The path to a Java keystore.
-If "keystore" and "keystore-password" are both set, then this AvroSource will us SSL. keystore-password    --           The password for the Java keystore. keystore-type        JKS          This can be "JKS" or "PKCS12".
-The type of the Java keystore.
+The compression-type must match the compression-type of matching AvroSource ssl                  false        Set this to true to enable SSL encryption.
+You must also specify a "keystore" and a "keystore-password". keystore             --           This is the path to a Java keystore file.
+Required for SSL. keystore-password    --           The password for the Java keystore.
+Required for SSL. keystore-type        JKS          The type of the Java keystore.
+This can be "JKS" or "PKCS12".
 ==================   ===========  ===================================================

 Example for agent named a1: